 Frank Schuler graduated with a B.A. from the University of Virginia in 1990 and began his career working five years for Xerox Corporation.
 Later, he worked at AOL-Time Warner as a Director of Operations, where he helped drive 10x revenue growth over a few years in the company’s Interactive Marketing Division.
 In 2002, Frank joined Matt Ornstein, a fellow UVA graduate and successful Atlanta-based developer, to create a real estate investment firm.
 As President and Chief Operating Officer of Ornstein-Schuler Investments, Frank directed operations and led the company’s acquisition and sale of several hundred million dollars of investment property.

 Frank is also a member of Entrepreneurs’ Organization, a global network of 12,000 business owners, The Economic Club of Washington, D.C., as well as Business Executives for National Security (BENS), a group of 500 American business leaders helping address national security reform and resilience.
-He enjoys golf, music, and spending time with his wife Bethany, son Aiden, and two well-trained dogs.
+He enjoys golf, hiking, music, and spending time with his family and two well-trained dogs.